 Twenty kilometres from the capital, the Cascais Line is where the river turns into the sea.
 At the mouth of the Tagus Estuary is Bugio Fort, guarding the harbour entrance, and further west is Carcavelos with its extensive beaches, ideal for water sports enthusiasts.
 Estoril also has magnificent beaches, and Cascais is the next town along the coast, a picturesque historical city extending to the Sintra-Cascais Nature Park that has its own marina and the Boca do Inferno (Hell’s Mouth) tourist attraction, a vast chasm on the seaside cliffs.

 A UNESCO World Heritage Site and 25 kilometres from the city, Sintra is a town that has inspired artists and writers from around the world and is popularly known as the “capital of romanticism”.
 On the Serra de Sintra mountaintop is the Pena Palace, the most complete example of Portuguese romanticism architecture.

-As with other parts of Portugal, Lisbon’s gastronomy is based on the healthy Mediterranean diet, with the sea providing an abundance of fresh fish and shellfish including bacalhau (dried and salted cod).
+As with other parts of Portugal, Lisbon’s gastronomy is based on the healthy “Mediterranean” diet (or, more geographically accurate, “Atlantic”), with the sea providing an abundance of fresh fish and shellfish including bacalhau (dried and salted cod).
 In autumn Lisbon’s streets are filled with the aroma of roasted chestnuts in smoke-filled ovens.

 For more information about Lisbon, check out Visit Lisboa.